markbosire/Practice-Questions-GCP-ACE/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ### You need to provide a cost estimate for a Kubernetes cluster using the GCP pricing calculator for Kubernetes.
 Your workload requires high IOPs, and you will also be using disk snapshots.
 You start by entering the number of nodes, average hours, and average days.
-What should you do ne t?
+What should you do next?

 - [ ] Fill in local SSD.
 Fill in persistent disk storage and snapshot storage.
 - [ ] Fill in local SSD.
 Add estimated cost for cluster management.